kenatiod/MUT/Understanding Machine Understanding.md

 #### 5.3.10 -- Testing Forgetting

-To address the challenges presented in section **5.1.1****1**, the MUTT proposes a novel benchmark for evaluating intentional forgetting capabilities in AI systems: the Targeted Forgetting Assessment (TFA).
-The TFA is designed to probe an AI's ability to selectively remove specific data points or concepts from its knowledge base, while preserving the integrity and performance of its overall understanding.The TFA benchmark consists of three key components:
+To address the challenges presented in section **5.1.11**, the MUTT proposes a novel benchmark for evaluating intentional forgetting capabilities in AI systems: the Targeted Forgetting Assessment (TFA).
+The TFA is designed to probe an AI's ability to selectively remove specific data points or concepts from its knowledge base, while preserving the integrity and performance of its overall understanding.
+The TFA benchmark consists of three components:

 1. **Data Removal Requests**: The AI system is presented with a series of targeted data removal requests, specifying particular data points, entities, or concepts to be "forgotten".
 These requests simulate real-world scenarios such as user data deletion petitions or the identification of erroneous/biased information.